flutter-form-builder-ecosystem/flutter_form_builder/README.md

 ```

 ## Validation
-The `validators` attribute in fields take in any number of `FormFieldValidator` allowing composability
+The `validator` attribute in fields take in a `FormFieldValidator` which checks the validity of the field.
+A `FormFieldValidator` returns `null` if validation is successful and a `String` for the `errorText` if validation fails.
-of validation functions as well as allow reusability of already defined validator methods.

 ### Built-in Validators
-The package comes with several most common `FormFieldValidator`s such as required, numeric, mail, URL, min,
+This package comes with several most common `FormFieldValidator`s such as required, numeric, mail, URL, min,
 max, minLength, maxLength, IP, credit card etc. with default `errorText` in English but with
 ability to include you own error message that will display whenever validation fails.